Radi3nt/Fly-plugin/README.md

 # fly command
 fly-youreself: "You toggled your fly" - message when tou toggle your own fly
 fly-someone-player: "Toggled the fly" - message for the person who toggle the fly of another personn
-fly-someone-target: "Toggled your fly" - message for the personn that his flight ability was toggled
+fly-someone-target: "Toggled your fly" - message for the person that his flight ability was toggled
-fly-target-message: true - define if the target recive a message when someone toggle his flight ability
+fly-target-message: true - define if the target receive a message when someone toggle his flight ability
 fly-player-name-reval: true - define if the name of the personn who toggled the flight ability of someone is revealed